phw/foo_listenbrainz2/README.md

 `File > Preferences > Tools > ListenBrainz 2`.

 ![Preferences](preferences.png)

+If you use another ListenBrainz compatible server, also adjust the URL.
+Make sure to append `/submit-listens` to the standard API URL of your server.
+Otherwise you will get `500` response errors.

 Now just listen to your music and watch the `Console` for server responses and/or check your recent listens page.